Machine Learning for Electrode Materials: Property Prediction via Composition

 In MODNet \cite{de2021materials, de2021robust}, the composition-featurization stage concatenates a variety of descriptors drawn from matminer, an extensive repository of physical and chemical features \cite{ward2018matminer}.
 A feature selection process is then carried forward based on the relationship between raw features and labels, by first calculating the Normalized Mutual Information (NMI)\cite{kraskov2004estimating} between the provided features and the labels, and selecting those with the best relevance-redundancy scores.
 MODNet then uses a feed-forward neural network to predict the element properties based on the selected features, using a genetic algorithm hyperparameter optimizer.
-CrabNet \cite{Wang2021crabnet, Wang2022explainablegap} uses a transformer-inspired architecture by applying a fractional encoding to mat2vec elemental vector embeddings for the "featurizing" step to provide a set of numerical vectors.
+CrabNet \cite{Wang2021crabnet, Wang2022explainablegap} uses a transformer inspired architecture by applying a fractional encoding to mat2vec elemental vector embeddings for the featurizing step to provide a set of numerical vectors.
 Then, the vectors are processed via a sequence of attention layers and feed-forward layers\cite{vaswani2017attention} to learn and predict the materials' properties.
 Random Forests (RF) \cite{liu2012new} are a type of ML model that ensembles multiple decision trees to predict materials properties, where the results are generated from the average prediction from each decision tree.
-In this paper, RF@Magpie combines RF with Magpie descriptors.
+In this paper, RF@Magpie combines RF with magpie descriptors.
 Magpie descriptors \cite{ward2016general} offer a computationally efficient material featurizing approach using a chemically diverse list of attributes, gathered from the literature.

-In this study, the MODNet, mat2vec, and Magpie embeddings comprise $273$, $199$, and $21$, features respectively.
+In this study, the matminer, mat2vec, and magpie embeddings comprise $273$, $199$, and $21$, features respectively.
 As such high-dimensional spaces are beyond human visualization, dimensionality reduction techniques are applied to obtain two-dimensional (2D) embeddings that reveal the overall distribution of the materials and can also serve as inputs for automated clustering techniques.
 Three dimensionality reduction methods are employed to visualize the features in 2D: Principal Component Analysis (PCA), t-distributed Stochastic Neighbor Embedding (t-SNE), and Uniform Manifold Approximation and Projection (UMAP).
-The t-SNE embeddings shown in Figure \ref{over_feature} are representative.
-All the other embeddings are provided in Appendix Figure \ref{over_ion_dropped}.